Cultural Data Sculpting 2026

 Eighteenth century Eastern Tibetan Meru Mandala ©The Sunderland Collection

 In Buddhist tradition, the world system is a vast disc called a Cakravala which contains seven concentric golden mountain ranges which circle Meru.
 Spaced equidistantly around the Mountain, there are four continents: Jambudvipa in the south (triangular); Aparagodaniya in the West (circular); Purvavideha in the East (crescent-shaped); and Uttarakuru in the North (trapezoid).
-The continents lie within the waters of the heavenly lake Anavatapta, which is known for its association with immortality.
-The gilt sides of the Mandala are tooled with Buddhist symbols and botanical motifs.
+The continents lie within the waters of the lake Anavatapta, which is known for its association with immortality.
+The tooled gilt sides of the Mandala are adorned with Buddhist symbols and botanical motifs.

 Mandalas like this would have been created for ceremonial functions, such as to welcome distinguished guests to a monastery and symbolically, the mandala may signify the recipient’s connection to Meru.